 What is the URC?

-The authors of this blog are members of the URC.
-This stands for the United Reformed Churches in North America (technically, the URCNA), a conservative group of churches in the Reformed tradition.
+The authors of this blog speak out of and into the tradition of the United Reformed Churches in North America, a group of churches in the continental Reformed tradition.
 The URCNA is a young federation of churches that currently comprises about 110 congregations, both new and old, in the United States and Canada.

 As a group of churches in the Dutch Reformed tradition, the URCNA has a long heritage of psalm-singing.
 The stately music and simple poetry of the Genevan Psalter, commissioned by Reformed minister John Calvin in the 1500’s, came to America with the first Dutch Reformed immigrants in the seventeenth and eighteenth centuries.
 As their congregations began to transition to the English language, the Dutch Reformed made sure to translate their Psalters as well, cooperating with other denominations to produce books like the United Presbyterian Psalter of 1912.
-Many URC’s currently use a combined Psalter Hymnal published by the Christian Reformed Church (CRC).
-And the tradition continues today, as the URC draws close to producing its very own Psalter Hymnal!
+The tradition continues today with the publication of the Trinity Psalter Hymnal, used by the United Reformed Churches and the Orthodox Presbyterian Church.

-I (Michael Kearney) started URC Psalmody at the beginning of 2012 with the hope of opening up a discussion point for Reformed church music, specifically within the United Reformed Churches in North America.
+The content on this site is not created or maintained by the United Reformed Churches in North America.
+I (Michael Kearney) started URC Psalmody at the end of 2011 with the hope of opening up a discussion point for Reformed church music, specifically within the United Reformed Churches in North America.
 Other contributors have joined me from time to time as well.
-While this is partially my personal endeavor to learn more about the music of God’s people, I hope this blog will also be a regular point of contact among Reformed church musicians.
+URC Psalmody began as my personal endeavor to learn more about the music of God’s people, and since then it has become a regular point of contact among Reformed church musicians.

 What is the purpose of this blog?

-URC Psalmody’s tagline is “Discussing the union of text and music in the singing of God’s Word.”
+URC Psalmody’s purpose is to discuss the union of text and music in the singing of God’s Word.
 Our goal is to build a discussion base on Reformed church music, and also to build connections with like-minded church musicians, with the end intent that God may be more purely glorified as we worship him in song.

 Soli Deo gloria!